-- removing excess furniture in classrooms to make more space to spread student desks and tables farther apart; - removing or rearranging seating in common areas to prevent students from gathering: - staggering the start/end/break times for classes to prevent crowded hallways;

-- posting signs and using floor markers to control the flow of foot traffic and support physical distancing; and - using plexiglass shields.
+- removing excess furniture in classrooms to make more space to spread student desks and tables farther apart; - removing or rearranging seating in common areas to prevent students from gathering; - staggering the start/end/break times for classes to prevent crowded hallways; - posting signs and using floor markers to control the flow of foot traffic and support physical distancing; and - using plexiglass shields.

-It is important to note that students are not expected to sit at their desks for the day, as learning can occur during various activities.
-Additional measures, such as the following, will be implemented when students are not seated in the classroom:
+It is important to note that students are not expected to sit in their desks for the duration of the day.
+It is recognized that learning can occur during various activities.
+Additional measures such as the following will be implemented when students are not seated in the classroom:

-- considering activities that take place outdoors or in areas that allow for increased physical distancing and/or increased ventilation; - considering how to limit the number of students moving within the classroom or throughout the school at one time to promote physical distancing; and - wearing masks when engaging in activities where physical distancing of at least two metres cannot be maintained.
+- Considering activities that take place outdoors or in areas that allow for increased physical distancing and/or increased ventilation. - Considering how best to limit the number of students moving within the classroom or throughout the school at one time to promote physical distancing. - Wearing masks when engaging in activities where physical distancing of 2m cannot be maintained.

-Personal Protective Equipment (PPE)
+Personal Protective Equipment